 A. CEA participating residential insurance companies process all policy applications, renewals, payments and claims.

 A. There are thousands of known faults in California, and scientists continue to discover new ones.
 Since earthquakes can happen anywhere in California, damage to your home and personal property is always possible.
-Check to see earthquake risk near you and take steps to get prepared!
+Take steps to get prepared!